awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Determining which engine version to upgrade to<a name="USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion"></a>

 To determine which major engine version that you can upgrade your database to, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) CLI command\.
-In the output, a `ValidUpgradeTarget` array contains the target versions\.
-If the `IsMajorVersionUpgrade` value is true, you can do a major version upgrade to the associated `EngineVersion`\.
-If the array is empty, you can't do a major version upgrade\.
+If you can't do a major version upgrade\.
 You first upgrade to a minor version that has a major version upgrade path\.

-For example, the following command displays the major engine versions available for upgrading a DB cluster currently running the Aurora PostgreSQL engine version 9\.6\.12\.
+For example, the following command displays the major engine versions available for upgrading a DB cluster currently running the Aurora PostgreSQL engine version 10\.11\.

 **Example**
 For Linux, macOS, or Unix:

 ```
-aws rds describe-db-engine-versions  --engine aurora-postgresql  --engine-version 9.6.12  \
+aws rds describe-db-engine-versions \
+  --engine aurora-postgresql \
+  --engine-version 10.11 \
-   --query 'DBEngineVersions[].ValidUpgradeTarget[?IsMajorVersionUpgrade == `true`]'
+  --query 'DBEngineVersions[].ValidUpgradeTarget[?IsMajorVersionUpgrade == `true`].{EngineVersion:EngineVersion}' \
+  --output text
 ```
 For Windows:

 ```
-aws rds describe-db-engine-versions  --engine aurora-postgresql  --engine-version 9.6.12  ^
+aws rds describe-db-engine-versions ^
+  --engine aurora-postgresql ^
+  --engine-version 10.11 ^
-   --query "DBEngineVersions[].ValidUpgradeTarget[?IsMajorVersionUpgrade == `true`]"
+  --query "DBEngineVersions[].ValidUpgradeTarget[?IsMajorVersionUpgrade == `true`].{EngineVersion:EngineVersion}" ^
+  --output text
 ```

 ## How to perform a major version upgrade<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion"></a>